acss-io/atomizer/docs/guides/shorthand.md

 ### Border helper classes

-When it comes to border styling, initial values exist for `width` and `color` but many authors may still want to set all 3 values: `width`, `color`, and `style`.
+Regarding border styling, initial values exist for `width` and `color`, but many authors may still want to set all three values: `width`, `color`, and `style`.
 To make things a bit less verbose, Atomizer offers a set of <a href="{% link guides/helper-classes.md %}#bd-borders">helper classes for borders</a> which set `style` to `solid` and `width` to `1px` (as a default).

-This allows you to use a single class to create a single pixel border that either &quot;inherits&quot; text color or can be combined with an Atomic class for border-color (e.g., `Bd Bdc(#fff)`).
+This allows you to use a single class to create a single pixel border that either &quot;inherits&quot; text color or can be combined with an Atomic class for `border-color` (e.g., `Bd Bdc(#fff)`).

-In case `solid` and `1px` are not the default style you&#39;d prefer, but you still want to use the border helper classes, you can simply redefine those classes in your own style sheet, using the rules below:
+In case `solid` and `1px` are not the default style you&#39;d prefer, but you still want to use the border helper classes, you can redefine those classes in your own style sheet using the rules below:

 ```css
 .Bd,